How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

 How do you display indoor plants?

 Décor wise, I love how a plant brings life and movement to a space.
 As much as possible, and for any season, I like to bring in elements found in nature.
-Plants are the perfect way to do that!
+Plants are the perfect way to do that.
+They also bring in a bright and vibrant look with natural elements and share the hope of the season!

 I also love that plants are relatively inexpensive.
 You can get some great little starter plants for under $4 and add them to every vignette.
-After doing that for a couple of years, I now have some that have grown significantly larger and they add so much to our home’s décor!
+After doing that for a couple of years, I now have some that have grown significantly larger and they add so much to our home’s décor for Easter time.

 Pro Tip: Tuck small plants, faux or fresh, into vignettes on shelves, nightstands, side tables, coffee tables, and even by the kitchen sink!
-They bring instant life into a space for spring.
+They bring instant life into a space for spring and a break from the long winter.

 How to Use Neutral Easter Decorations: Tip #2